When to apply for a credit card

 If you're trying to decide when to apply for a credit card, keep your goal in mind because that will help determine the time that's right for you.
-Even more important than the time of year are the circumstances around your choices.

 Here are some of the times when it can be a good idea to apply for a credit card: